That-Developer-Guy/XPI-Extract/README.md

 If you want to build this from the source code (I do not recommend it), you have two options:

-1. Edit the install_script.iss file to match the paths of the files and make an executable with pyinstaller.
+1. Edit the `install_script.iss` file to match the paths of the files and make an executable with pyinstaller.
 You also have to download <a href="https://drive.google.com/drive/folders/0Bzw1xBVt0mokSXZrUEFIanV4azA?usp=sharing#list">Inno Download Plugin</a>.
+2. Do all the commands done in the `requirements.bat` file